-Ubuntu comes with the desktop environment Unity installed by default.
+Pop!_OS comes with the GNOME desktop environment and Ubuntu before 17.10 comes with the Unity desktop environment.
 A desktop environment is responsible for the look and feel of the graphical desktop, and includes many of the key programs that get used every day.

-Make sure to always pick lightdm as the desktop manager when prompted while installing additional desktop environments.
+In Ubuntu 16.04, make sure to choose lightdm as the display manager when prompted.
 Choosing gdm, sddm, or another, will break the installation.
-If needed, this command can be run to pick the display manager again:
+Other display managers work fine in 17.04 and later.
+If needed, this command can be run to choose the display manager again:

 sudo dpkg-reconfigure lightdm